Samoftheforrest/follow-the-leader/README.md

 I will complete three rounds of the game myself, and check that the score increments appropriately.
 If it does, I will consider this test successful.

 - **Result**
+On each completed round, the score incremented appropriately.

 - **Verdict**
+This test has been successful.

 ### Get in Touch
 **As a user, I would like to be able to contact the game's creator in order to provide feedback.**